My Big Fat Punjabi-Sikh Wedding Story: Jodie & Kritin

 Then two days before my wedding I had my mehendi done.
 I love mehendi, but I hate how long it takes for bridal mehendi to be applied!
 The mehendi was applied on my feet, all the way up to my ankles and on both sides of my hands, all the way up my forearm.
 A long but beautiful process!!

 On my wedding day I wore a gorgeous Maroon Lehenga Choli with gold heels!
-My hair and makeup was done professionally and I also wore some traditional jewellery, including a tikka & earrings, kaleere, bridal chooda and nath. ( Read The Attire Of A Punjabi Bride to learn more about bridal jewellery)
+My hair and makeup was done professionally and I also wore some traditional jewellery, including a tikka & earrings, kaleere, bridal chooda and nath.
+Learn more about: The Attire Of A Punjabi Bride

 To be honest I'm not even sure what events we celebrated, as the whole day went so fast.
 We did do a couples dance, were fed cake by everyone and had a marching band.
 We took photos with everyone and played a few games.
 I was tired at the end of the day!